lucasdavid/jmagic/README.md

  3. He didn't draw already.

-If all of these conditions are true, he will return an instance of `DrawAction`, which will be read by the Game object and finally modify the game state.
+If all of these conditions are true, he will return an instance of `DrawAction`, which will be read by the `Game` object and finally modify the game state.
 Otherwise, Dylan won't know what to do and will simply request the game to advance with `AdvanceGameAction`.

 **Note:** although this implementation correctly draws from the deck, it does not cover many other important actions.
-Read the implementations in [org.games.jorg.games.jmagic.org.games.jmagic.players](src/org.games.jorg.games.jmagic.magic/players) package for more insight.
+Read the implementations in the [players](src/main/java/org/jmagic/players) package for more insight.

 ## Docs